Nexmo/station/_documentation/en/client-sdk/in-app-messaging/overview.md

 ---
 title: Overview
+description: This topic provides an overview of using the Client SDK to build in-app messaging applications.
 ---

 # In-App Messaging Overview

-Nexmo In-App Messaging enables you to build chat experience as part of your mobile and web app over websockets.
+Client SDK enables you to build a two-way messaging experience into your application.

 The Nexmo Client SDKs offers functionality such as:

 * Conversation creation and management
 * Text Messages